-- 1. Documenting on the IEP: The current drop-down menus within the Welligent IEP form for Section K, "Participation in State and Districtwide Assessments" (IEP Page 7), will be revised in January 2015 to align to the new CAASPP Smarter Balanced assessments in English-language arts and mathematics. - 2.
-Preparing for Spring 2015 Testing: IEP meetings held prior to the revisions to Section K do not need to be amended prior to Smarter Balanced administration in spring 2015.
-The school-site testing coordinator, with the assistance of IEP case managers, will locate the corresponding Designated Support or Accommodation in the new TOMS system to ensure that students with disabilities have access to the supports they need for testing. - a) If the student previously received a modification or a type of accommodation on CST that is no longer authorized for CAASPP testing, the school-site testing coordinator may contact the Student Testing Unit for more information. - 3.
-Documenting on the Section 504 Plan: Recommended Designated Supports and/or Accommodations must be documented on Form 8 of the LAUSD Section 504 Plan.
-For more information on the LAUSD Section 504 Policy, see BUL-4692.3, "Section 504 of the Rehabilitation Act of 1973," dated August 15, 2014.
+- 1. Documenting on the IEP: The current drop-down menus within the Welligent IEP form for Section K, "Participation in State and Districtwide Assessments" (IEP Page 7), will be revised in Spring 2016 to align to the latest CAASPP Smarter Balanced and CAA assessments in English-language arts and mathematics. - 2.
+Preparing for Spring 2016 Testing: IEP meetings held prior to the revisions to Section K do not need to be amended prior to Smarter Balanced and CAA administration in Spring 2016.
+The school-site testing coordinator, with the assistance of IEP case managers, will locate the corresponding Designated Support or Accommodation in the new TOMS system to ensure that students with disabilities have access to the supports they need for testing. - a) If the student previously received a modification or a type of accommodation on CST that is no longer authorized for CAASPP testing, the school-site testing coordinator may contact the Student Testing Unit for more information. - Documenting on the Section 504 Plan: Recommended Designated Supports and/or Accommodations must be documented on Form 8 of the LAUSD Section 504 Plan.
+For more information on the LAUSD Section 504 Policy, see BUL-4692.5, "Section 504 of the Rehabilitation Act of 1973," dated June 15, 2015.
 After the Section 504 Plan meeting, a copy of Form 8 must be delivered to the school's testing coordinator and stored in a secure location prior to the first day of the testing window. - 4.
-Students with Disabilities on the Alternate Curriculum: Students with significant cognitive disabilities who are to be assessed with the California Alternate Performance Assessment (CAPA) and the new state Alternate Assessment are not to be assessed with the state or district's Common Core assessments or Smarter Balanced assessments.
-These students are identified for the alternate curriculum on the IEP, FAPE Part 1.
+Students with Disabilities on the Alternate Curriculum: Students with significant cognitive disabilities who are to be assessed with the